13 Places to Visit in Nairobi + First Visit Tips!

 Thankfully the Sheldrick family saw the need for a sanctuary and set up this family-run conservation organization which is almost 50 years old!
 Over 350 elephants so far have returned to full health and many have been rewilded.

 Visitor hours are scheduled to coincide with meal-times.
 Come to watch these elephants feeding up close – what a special experience.
-You can also adopt an elephant as another way to support these conservation programs.
+We didn’t realize the size of these animals until we were fairly close up: even baby elephants are pretty sturdy!

 Don’t miss the orphaned black rhinos living here; also being cared for and hopefully able to return to the wild once older.